commonform/commonform-validate/README.md

           }
         }
       ]
-    },
+    }
-    false // Do not allow components.
+    // Do not allow components.
   )
 )
 ```